What Does Insubordination Mean?

 In New York, the courts define insubordination as the failure of an employee to obey a reasonable request given by an employer.
 One example covers what happened when the courts ruled that a doctor was properly terminated due to his poor attitude, unprofessional conduct, and insubordination when he didn't show up to his clinics.
 Courts ruled in favor of the hospital which had presented a series of serious, documented, good-faith complaints about the doctor's behavior.

-Insubordination is defined by the California Supreme Court as the refusal to obey/carry out an order that a superior "is entitled to give and entitled to have obeyed."
+Insubordination is defined by the California Supreme Court as the refusal to obey or carry out an order that a superior "is entitled to give and entitled to have obeyed."

 Some states require more than one instance of insubordination or disobedience to be reported.
 Mississippi is one example.
 The Supreme Court in that state defines insubordination as a continuing or constant intentional refusal to obey an order, whether direct or implied.
 The order has to be reasonable and also given by and with the proper authority.

 If an employee's actions are justifiable in refusing to perform a task, this isn't generally considered to be insubordination.

-Employers can avoid legal battles by making it clear company-wide what constitutes insubordination as well as sub par work performance.
+Employers can avoid legal battles by making a clear, company-wide policy that defines insubordination as well as sub-par work performance.
 One of the best ways to make this clear is to maintain up-to-date, complete documentation relating to personnel decisions and how they affect all employees in the organization.

 It's important for companies to apply the same, consistent workplace policies relating to insubordination because it can occur at any level.
 If employees are required to perform assigned duties, then directors or managers should also be required to do theirs.

 If you need help with understanding workplace insubordination, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.